sadelaar/sam-learns-git/mkdocs project/docs/resume.md

 February 2019 - October 2023

-- For projects and as a routine operational service, developed procedures in collaboration with stakeholders for employees across CIBC, a leading financial institution.
+For projects and as a routine operational service, developed procedures in collaboration with business partners for employees across CIBC, a leading financial institution.

 - Created and updated dozens of procedures for operational and client-facing employees of CIBC to uphold operational effectiveness and achieve change management goals
-- Collaborated with subject matter experts from cross-functional teams to transform their knowledge and resources, such as process flows and product demos, into  high-quality technical communication
+- Collaborated with subject matter experts from departments across CIBC to transform their knowledge and resources, such as process flows and product demos, into compelling, user-focused technical communication
 - Structured, organized, and wrote procedures for software that empowers branch employees to open and manage business lending products to advance adoption and effective use of the software
 - For projects, produced multiple deliverables and maintained accountability to project managers, subject matter experts, and leadership to fulfill project goals
 - Used Microsoft SharePoint’s web content management features, relying on knowledge of HTML, to design, write, and publish procedures on an internal online platform
-- Employed a style guide to develop procedures with a distinct voice Recognized by leadership for carefully handling heavy workloads and writing content that exemplifies best practices
+- Employed a style guide to develop documentation that is consistent and comprehensive
+- Recognized by leadership for creating content that demonstrates expert writing skills
-- Described by stakeholders as efficient, meticulous, flexible and partnership-oriented
+- Described by business partners as efficient, meticulous, flexible, and collaboration-minded

 **CaseWare, Toronto** - Technical writer, internship